UniversalDependencies/UD_Ukrainian-IU/README.md

 ### Data split

 Data is split between train/dev/test linearly by hand at 75%/10%/15% to balance in genre and complexity.
-Some large documents are divided across datasets.
+One large document is divided across datasets.

 ### Format